0xcert/framework/docs/api/ethereum.md

 - Create new asset
 - Update existing asset imprint

-All orders can be configured in two ways, specifically with a fixed order and a dynamic order.
+All orders can be configured in two ways, namely in fixed and dynamic order.

 In a fixed order, the taker of the order (its wallet address) is known, and we want to make an atomic order specifically with the taker and no-one else.
 For this, we need to set `order.takerId` and all variables that present the receiver or the sender.